Cyclura nubila: Ecology

 Ant predation of iguana eggs occurs in the feral population of Puerto Rico.

 Diet

 Like all Cyclura species, the Cuban iguana is primarily herbivorous.
-It eats purslane, prickly pear (Opuntia), black mangrove (Avicennia germinans), Harrisia and grasses.
+It eats purslane, prickly pear (Opuntia sp.), black mangrove (Avicennia germinans), Harrisia cacti and grasses.
 Perhaps aiding in the digestion of this high-cellulose diet, colonies of nematodes occupy 50% of the contents of Cuban iguanas' large intestines.
 Cuban iguanas occasionally consume animal matter, and individuals have been observed scavenging the corpses of birds, fish and crabs.
 Researchers on Isla Magueyes observed a single episode of cannibalism in 2006 when an adult female iguana chased, caught, and ate a hatchling.
 The researchers wrote that the dense population on Isla Magueyes could have caused this incident.

 Mating and behavior

 Cuban iguanas reach sexual maturity at an age of two to three years.
 Males are gregarious when immature, but become more aggressive as they age, vigorously defending territories in competition for females.
 Females are more tolerant of each other, except after laying their eggs.

 Mating occurs in May and June, and females lay single clutches of three to 30 eggs in June or July.
 According to field research, females deposit their eggs at the same nesting sites each year.
 The nests are built in the same localities, perhaps because like crocodilians, lack of suitable nesting sites is a limiting factor affecting reproduction in this species.
 On Cuba's Isla de la Juventud, Cuban iguanas nest in pockets of earth exposed to the sun by Cuban crocodiles, after the crocodiles' eggs have hatched.
 These nests are separate from where adult iguanas live.
 In areas without crocodiles, the iguanas excavate nests in sandy beaches.
 At the San Diego Zoo, a female built a nest at the end of a long chamber she excavated in the sand.
 She stood near it for weeks, defending it by shaking her head and hissing at anyone who approached; this behavior demonstrated that Cuban iguanas guard their nest sites.
 The hatchlings spend several days to two weeks in the nest chamber from the time they hatch to the time they emerge from the nests; dispersing individually after emergence.

 Although Cuban iguanas typically remain still for long periods of time and have a slow lumbering gait due to their body mass, they are capable of quick bursts of speed for short distances.
 Younger animals are more arboreal and will seek refuge in trees, which they can climb with great agility.
 The animal is a capable swimmer and will take to nearby water if threatened.
 When cornered they can bite and lash their tails in defense.